Don Muhlbach

-High school career
+Early life

 Muhlbach attended Lufkin High School in Lufkin, Texas.
 As a senior football player, he was the Lufkin special team's most valuable player, and earned Academic All-District honors.

 College career

 Muhlbach attended Texas A&M University, where he served as the team's long snapper for the 2003 season.
 He also saw action at punter as a sophomore during the 2001 season.

 Professional career

 Muhlbach signed as an undrafted free agent with the Baltimore Ravens on April 30, 2004.
 He spent the summer and OTAs with the Ravens before being released during training camp on August 30, 2004.
 On November 10, 2004, the Detroit Lions signed him as a replacement for injured long snapper Jody Littleton.
 Prior to joining the Lions, he had tried out for the team and the Buffalo Bills and was working at a First Bank and Trust in Lufkin, Texas.
 Upon his signing, Muhlbach was described as "the Nolan Ryan of long snappers" by then-general manager Matt Millen; Millen was referring to the speed at which the ball is snapped to the holder or punter, with Muhlbach having the quickest snaps of those the team timed.

 Early in his Lions career, Muhlbach overcame the adversity brought on by a botched snap against the Minnesota Vikings in a December 20, 2004 game.
 Holder Nick Harris was unable to cleanly field a bounced snap on a PAT attempt with 8 seconds remaining in the game.
-The missed PAT and unsuccessful onside kick resulted in the Lions falling in regulation to the Vikings 28-27.
+The missed PAT and unsuccessful onside kick resulted in the Lions falling in regulation to the Vikings 28–27.
 Had the PAT been successful, the game likely would have gone to overtime, giving the Lions an opportunity for a win.
 The Lions' faith in Muhlbach since paid off as he did not botch another snap through 2012.

 Muhlbach played in every Lions game since 2005 outside of a single game in 2009 due to a concussion.
 Following the 2012 season, Muhlbach was named to the 2013 Pro Bowl, the first of his career.
 He was also the first Lions long snapper to make a Pro Bowl.
 Since 2015, Muhlbach signed consecutive one-year contracts to stay with the Lions.

 Muhlbach was released by the Lions on August 17, 2021, his 40th birthday, after 17 seasons with the team.
 Following his release, Muhlbach retired from the NFL, and joined the Lions' front office as a special assistant to the team president.